 Specially designed to meet the needs of small and rural libraries, the series will consist of:

-- In-person training at the 2020 ALA Annual Conference in Chicago with follow-up coaching support; space is limited.
+- In-person training at the 2020 ALA Annual Conference in Chicago; space is limited.
 Registration and travel stipends will be granted through a competitive, peer-reviewed application process

 - A five-part asynchronous online course